i-am-harveyt/NvimConfigInLua/README.md

 ### Costumize your plugins

-I put some basic plugins in `nvim/lua/core/pack.lua`.
+I put plugins requirement in `nvim/lua/core/pack.lua`.

 Most of the modules and setups are in  `nvim/lua/modules/<plugin-name>`